-- Arriving to class late. - Failing to attend class and/or loitering in the hallways or outside of GEC, during class time. - Not returning to class after a fire drill or other safety drill. - Failing to possess GEC issued student identification. - Loitering or littering (including cigarette butts) on the sidewalks adjacent to the building or in the common areas of the building.
+- Arriving to class late. - Failing to attend class and/or loitering in the hallways or outside of GEC, during class time.
+This includes attending distance learning classes in the hallways and not in the assigned rooms. - Not returning to class after a fire drill or other safety drill. - Failing to possess GEC issued student identification. - Loitering or littering (including cigarette butts) on the sidewalks adjacent to the building or in the common areas of the building. - Smoking cigarettes, e-cigarettes, cigars, or other tobacco-based products inside or within 50 feet of the building. - Disruptive cellphone use during instructional time. - Wearing clothing that reveals private body parts, underwear, midriff, see through clothing, or pieces of clothing that are extremely short. - Gambling by playing cards, shooting dice or otherwise making bets. - Violation of computer use policy for which no other response is specified in this policy. - Arguing with GEC staff, demonstrating defiant behavior, or exhibiting non-compliance with GEC staff. - Failure to comply with GEC required health and safety policies. - Inappropriate dancing, and/or sexually suggestive movement. - Using sexually suggestive language, especially in a threating or disruptive manner.

-- Smoking cigarettes, e-cigarettes, cigars, or other tobacco-based products inside or within 50 feet of the building. - Disruptive cellphone use during instructional time. - Wearing clothing that reveals private body parts, underwear, midriff, see through clothing, or pieces of clothing that are extremely short. - Gambling by playing cards, shooting dice or otherwise making bets. - Violation of computer use policy for which no other response is specified in this policy. - Arguing with GEC staff, demonstrating defiant behavior, or exhibiting non-compliance with GEC staff. - Failure to comply with GEC required health and safety policies. - Inappropriate dancing, and/or sexually suggestive movement. - Using sexually suggestive language, especially in a threating or disruptive manner. - Using profanity in a disruptive manner. - Violation of GEC's Non-Solicitation Policy.
+- Using profanity in a disruptive manner. - Violation of GEC's Non-Solicitation Policy.